Please email your comments & questions to geovisual at comcast.net. Thank you.

 E

 October 28, 1911 - Statue of Robert G. Ingersoll, Glen Oak Park, Peoria, Illinois (USA).
 From the New York Times: "Oct.
-28 -- In the presence of a great crowd a memorial statue of Col. Robert G. Ingersoll [1833-1911], the lecturer and freethinker, one of Peoria's most noted men, was unveiled this afternoon in Glen Oak Park by Robert G. Ingersoll Brown of New York City, a grandson."
+28 -- In the presence of a great crowd a memorial statue of Col. Robert G. Ingersoll [1833-1899], the lecturer & freethinker, one of Peoria's most noted men, was unveiled this afternoon by Robert G. Ingersoll Brown of New York City, a grandson."

 M